bitovi/academy/src/ngrx/12-test-reducer/test-reducer.md

 @page learn-ngrx/test-reducer Testing Reducers
 @parent learn-ngrx 12

-@description Learn how to write unit tests for NgRx reducers.
+@description Learn how to write unit tests for NgRx Reducers.

 @body

-TODO
 > **Quick Start**: You can checkout [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/create-reducer) to get your codebase ready to work on this part.

 ## Running Tests